Hybrid Type-I and Type-II Leptogenesis in Minimal Renormalizable $\mathrm{SO}(10)$: Numerical Results

-As shown in Fig.~\ref{fig:LHC_signatures}, CP-odd observables in $h\to\tau^+\tau^-$ provide the strongest collider sensitivity over a wide range of scales, followed by deviations in $h\to\mu^+\mu^-$ and electroweak precision effects.
-Lepton-flavour-violating dilepton production exhibits a steeper decoupling, reflecting its higher-dimensional operator origin.
-The comparison highlights the complementarity of Higgs, flavour, and precision measurements in probing the indirect collider signatures of hybrid leptogenesis.
+Figure~\ref{fig:LHC_signatures} illustrates the relative sensitivity of Higgs, flavour, and precision observables to the hybrid leptogenesis sector.
+CP-odd effects in $h\to\tau^+\tau^-$ provide the strongest collider reach over a wide range of scales, followed by deviations in $h\to\mu^+\mu^-$ and electroweak precision measurements, highlighting the complementarity of indirect probes.

-A salient prediction of hybrid resonant leptogenesis is a direct correlation between the baryon asymmetry and charged-lepton observables.
-The hybrid CP phase $\phi_{\rm HR}$ contributes simultaneously to the baryon asymmetry and to leptonic CP violation at low energies, notably through two-loop Barr--Zee type diagrams \cite{BarrZee, PospelovRitz2005, EngelEDM2013, CiriglianoEDM2019, Dekens2020}.
-As a consequence, regions of parameter space compatible with the observed BAU predict an electron electric dipole moment of order
+A salient prediction of hybrid resonant leptogenesis is a correlation between the baryon asymmetry and charged-lepton observables.
+The hybrid CP phase $\phi_{\rm HR}$ contributes both to the baryon asymmetry and to leptonic CP violation at low energies, notably through two-loop Barr--Zee type diagrams \cite{BarrZee,PospelovRitz,EngelEDM2013,CiriglianoEDM,Dekens2020}.
+As a consequence, regions of parameter space compatible with the observed BAU typically predict an electron electric dipole moment of order

-which lies below the current experimental limit but within the reach of forthcoming improvements by ACME and related searches \cite{ACME2018, ACME2023, AndreevEDM2021}.
-At the same time, the scalar triplet Yukawa couplings induce charged lepton-flavour violating processes such as $\mu\to e\gamma$ and $\mu\to3e$, providing complementary probes of the hybrid sector \cite{MEG2016, MEGII2023, SINDRUM, CalibbiSignorelli2018}.
+which lies below the current experimental limit but within the projected reach of forthcoming improvements by ACME and related searches \cite{ACME2018,ACME2023}.

+At the same time, the scalar triplet Yukawa couplings induce charged lepton-flavour violating processes such as $\mu\to e\gamma$ and $\mu\to3e$, providing complementary probes of the hybrid sector \cite{MEG2016,MEGII2023,SINDRUM}.

 In the resonant regime, the baryon asymmetry admits the approximate scaling